 - The night before preparing the rolls, soak raisins in bourbon in your refrigerator.
 Or if you are in a rush, microwave raisins and bourbon for two minutes and let sit at room temperature for one hour.

-- In a stand mixer, sift in half of the flour and pour in the yeast packet.
+- In a stand mixer, sift in 2 1/2 cups of the sifted flour and pour in the yeast packet.
 Attach paddle.

-- In a small sauce pan, heat milk, butter, olive oil, sugar and salt until just warm and butter is melted.
+- In a small sauce pan, melt butter with olive oil, sugar and salt and once melted add milk and heat until mixture reaches 110 degrees F using a probe thermometer.
 Add this one third at a time to the flour mixture beating on low speed until all of the liquid is in.

 - Add the eggs one at a time while continuing to beat on low speed.

 - Scrape the sides and beat on a higher speed for 3 minutes.

 - Pull out paddle and replace with dough hook.
 On low speed, add 2 1/2 cups of sifted flour and mix until a soft dough has formed.
 Add up to 1/2 cup more to get the dough to a state where it is elastic and no longer sticky.
 (I used exactly 5 1/4 cups total.)

 - Place the dough in a large greased bowl, turn and cover with plastic and a towel.
 Let rise in a warm place until doubled in size.
 (1-2 hours)

 - Punch the dough down and let rest 10 minutes.

 - In a medium bowl, mix brown sugar, flour and cinnamon.
 Pour in the melted butter and stir to combine.